DOJ watchdog finds himself in familiar political hot seat - Philly

 The Clinton report has had practical consequences even before its release.

-It was Horowitz who flagged the texts from Strzok, who worked on the bureau's Clinton investigation and later joined special counsel Robert Mueller's team.
+It was Horowitz's office who flagged the texts from Strzok, who worked on the bureau's Clinton investigation and later joined special counsel Robert Mueller's team.
 Strzok was reassigned.

-And it was Horowitz's office that concluded McCabe hadn't been forthcoming about having authorized FBI officials to speak with a journalist about an investigation into the Clinton Foundation.
+And it was his office that also concluded McCabe hadn't been forthcoming about having authorized FBI officials to speak with a journalist about an investigation into the Clinton Foundation.
 The FBI's internal disciplinary office recommended McCabe's firing.
 Attorney General Jeff Sessions dismissed him last month.

 McCabe denies misleading anyone.
 His lawyer, Michael Bromwich, a former inspector general himself, blamed Horowitz for severing the McCabe matter from the rest of the investigation.
-He says Horowitz and FBI disciplinary officials rushed to complete their work before McCabe's planned retirement.
+He says investigators rushed to complete their work before McCabe's planned retirement.